Begolosamazaref/RAGyverse/README.md

 # RAGyverse

-RAGyverse is an immersive Retrieval Augmented Generation (RAG) system that combines virtual reality with AI-powered document interaction.
+RAGyverse is an immersive Retrieval Augmented Generation system that combines virtual reality with AI-powered document interaction.
 The project enables users to interact with documents through natural voice conversations in a VR environment.

 ## Project Overview